infiniflow/infinity/docs/references/http_api_reference.md

 }
 ```

-## Import
+## Import data

-Imports data into a specified table.
+Import data into a specified table.

 #### Request